Mary Spencer inspires Indigenous youth to believe that nothing is impossible

 The journey took 15 hours.
 She was there for four days.

 Spencer can be reserved, introspective.
-Put her in front of children and the stories flow.
+But put her in front of children and the stories flow.
 She relaxes, opening up completely.
 Her energy is contagious.
 Spencer knows how important it is to connect.

 That’s why, even before her Olympian fame, she visited First Nations communities as part of Motivate Canada’s GEN 7 Aboriginal role model initiative.
 That’s why she quietly made monthly trips to the Cape Croker reserve near Wiarton, Ontario, where she was born.

 It’s why the Canadian Association for the Advancement of Women and Sport and Physical Activity placed her on their Most Influential Women list in 2011.
 It’s why she would go on to receive a 2014 Indspire Award — for her accomplishments in sports and her work in the Indigenous community — and a 2017 meritorious service decoration from the Governor General.